Azure/Enterprise-Scale/docs/wiki/Deploying-ALZ-ZTNetwork.md

 ![image](https://user-images.githubusercontent.com/8091766/228363102-af09f069-c5f1-4be0-91e8-1050dc994bf9.png)

-## Protect the Identity Subscription
+## Protect the Identity subscription

 On the "Identity" section, ensure the default (Yes) is selected on "Prevent inbound RDP from internet" and "Ensure subnets are associated with NSG".